 * Congenital heart disease, immunosuppression, inborn/acquired immunodeficiencies, cystic fibrosis, chronic lung disease, chronic neurological/kidney/liver disease, diabetes/metabolic disease

 Lopinavir/r (LPV/r, Kaletra®) is a co-formulation of lopinavir and ritonavir, in which ritonavir acts as a pharmacokinetic enhancer (booster).
 LPV/r is an HIV-1 protease inhibitor successfully used in HIV-infected children as part of highly active antiretroviral combination therapy (PENTA Group, 2015).
-In the SARS epidemics, LPV/r had been recommended as a treatment.
+In the SARS epidemics, LPV/r was recommended as a treatment.
 A recent study in adult COVID-19 patients did not show an effect regarding the primary end point in a controlled clinical trial.
-Despite the fact that there is a large experience with LPV/r in HIV, it is not advised to use it in children with COVID-19 as it does not appear to be effective at all (see Treatment chapter, page 233).
+Despite the fact that there is long experience with LPV/r in HIV, it is not advised to use it in children with COVID-19 as it does not appear to be effective at all (see Treatment chapter, page 329

 Inhibitors of viral entry

 Hydroxychloroquine (HCQ, Quensyl®), Chloroquine (CQ, Resochin junior®, Resochin®) The experience among pediatricians with HCQ/CQ (except pediatriciancs working with malaria) is very limited.
 Authorities in the US are now warning about a widespread use of HCQ/CQ in COVID-19 (https://mailchi.mp/clintox/aact-acmt-aapcc-joint-statement).
-It is not advised to use HCQ or CQ in children with COVID as neither drug appears to be effective at all (see chapter Treatment, page 233).
+It is not advised to use HCQ or CQ in children with COVID as neither drug appears to be effective at all (see Treatment chapter, page 329).

 Immunomodulatory drug treatment

-The rational for immunomodulation in COVID-19 patients comes from a high expression of pro-inflammatory cytokines (Interleukin-1 (IL1) and interleukin-6 (IL6)), chemokines (“cytokine storm”) and the consumption of regulatory T cells resulting in damage of the lung tissue as reported in patients with a poor outcome.
-Blocking IL-1 or IL-6 can be successful in children with (auto) inflammatory disease (reviewed in Niehues 2019).
-However, both interleukins are also key to the physiological immune response and severe side effects of immunomodulators have been reported.
+The rational for immunomodulation in COVID-19 adult patients comes from a high expression of pro-inflammatory cytokines (Interleukin-1 (IL-1) and interleukin-6 (IL-6)), chemokines (“cytokine storm”) and the consumption of regulatory T cells resulting in damage of the lung tissue as reported in patients with a poor outcome.
+In children, the proinflammatory cytokines TNF and IL-6 do not appear to be central in CoV-2 induced hyperinflammation (Consiglio 2020).
+Blocking IL-1 or IL-6 can be successful in children with (auto) inflammatory disease (reviewed in Niehues 2019), but both interleukins are also key to the physiological immune response and severe side effects of immunomodulators have been reported.
 In adults with COVID-19, blocking interleukin-1/6 might be helpful (see the Treatment chapter).
-In the rare situation that the condition of the child deteriorates due to hyperinflammation and that they are resistant to other therapies, tocilizumab or anakinra may be an option.
+In the rare situation that the condition of the child deteriorates due to hyperinflammation and they are resistant to other therapies, anakinra may be an option as IL-1 seems to play a role in endothelial activation.

 Tocilizumab (Roactemra®) is available in 80/200/400 mg vials (20 mg/ml).
 Dosing is